 “I noticed many of the infants enrolled at our center had ‘flats areas’ on the backs or sides of their heads,” she recalls.

 That realization led to the birth of Cranial Cradle, a line of crib mattresses with a contoured pod that provides comfort and support to infants’ heads.
 We recently exchanged emails with Sheryl to discuss her entrepreneurial journey and the rewards of owning a conscious business.

 The DRIVE: Tell us about your transition from recognizing these “flat areas” to becoming a product manufacturer.

 Sheryl: When I first recognized the trend, I started researching the major causes and decided I would design something to help reduce the pressure on the back of the infants’ heads.
 That’s when I came up with the Pod.
 It’s an area of the mattress specially designed for the baby to lay while sleeping.
 I sold my share of the childcare center to finance the manufacturing of my crib mattress line.

 I’ve been in this business since 2011 and it’s been a slow but rewarding process.
 I’ve learned a lot about manufacturing and everything that goes into it.
 Testing, materials, regulations, sales and following the guidelines of the Consumer Product Safety Commission.
 It’s been quite an education.

-SMP: What’s your favorite part of the job?
+The DRIVE: What’s your favorite part of the job?

 Sheryl: It’s a special thing to help reduce the onset of flat head syndrome.
 The rate of flat head syndrome has increased significantly since the “Back to Sleep” campaign launched to combat SIDS in the 1990s.
 I want to help reverse that trend.